 When you're decorating the nursery, keep in mind that baby's vision won't be fully developed until about one year of age.
 For a newborn, the high contrast of black and white objects tends to hold attention the longest.
 By the third month, your baby will begin looking for things that are farther away—across the room, for example.
-Your baby can't see in color until four months, and nothing over a foot away is in focus, but baby gravitates to primary shades.
+Your baby can't see in colour until four months, and nothing over a foot away is in focus, but baby gravitates to primary shades.
 To get an idea of what baby is seeing, squint and look around the room.
 Notice how much easier it is to discern anything black, white, or red, and how pastel shades wash out.
 Stark patterns are also easier to see than subtle ones.

-A melody-making crib toy is sure to please.
+A melody-making cot toy is sure to please.
 You can also place a music box somewhere in baby's room—by the second month your baby will look toward the sound.
 And don't forget that you're the best music maker of all: sing to your baby often!

 One of the most pleasing areas to arrange is the spot where you'll do most of your breast- or bottlefeeding.
 Many parents purchase a solid wooden rocking chair that sits in their room or baby's room.
 Other parents put their feeding accessories in a basket near the couch or a comfy armchair.
 Putting a phone near the feeding spot will also be convenient.

 Our parenting advice is given as suggestions only.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent or about a medical condition.